sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dracut-squash</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : dracut module to build an initramfs with most files in a squashfs image
+Short desc    : dracut module to build an initramfs with most files in a squashfs image
 URL          : https://dracut.wiki.kernel.org/
-Лицензия     : GPLv2+ and LGPLv2+
+License      : GPLv2+ and LGPLv2+
-Описание     : This package provides a dracut module to build an initramfs, but store most files
+Descript     : This package provides a dracut module to build an initramfs, but store most files
              : in a squashfs image, result in a smaller initramfs size and reduce runtime memory
              : usage.
 ```